studentRiphah/Online_voting_system_secure/README.md

-# Secure Login System – Web-Based Network Security Project
+# Secure Login System – Web-Based Secure Voting System Project

 ## Overview

-This project is a web-based secure login system designed with strong network security practices.
+This project is a web-based secure login system designed with strong security practices.
 It focuses on safeguarding user authentication against common attack vectors such as SQL injection, brute-force attacks, and insecure password storage.

 ## Features